 Nadav G. Molchadsky

-Modern Jewish History, History of Zionism and the State of Israel
+Modern Jewish History, History of Zionism and the State of Israel, History of Jewish and Zionist Historiography.

 "The Concept: The Agranat Commission Report and the Making of Israeli Memory of the Yom Kippur War," Iyunim Bitkumat Israel (23) 2013, pp. 34-64 (in Hebrew).